Luke Jensen Sports Park

 Want to know if a sports fields is available at a specific time?
 CLICK HERE to view a calendar showing field availability.
 You will need to go to the second page and scroll down to Luke Jensen Sports Park's fields, which are listed using the abbreviation "LJSP."

 Bud Van Cleve Community Room

 The 2,200-square-foot Bud Van Cleve Community Room is located in the center of the park and has a fantastic view of all five fields.
-The meeting room is disabled accessible with two restrooms, storage cabinets and a sink.
-It also comes equipped with 20 portable tables and 100 chairs
+The meeting room is disabled accessible and has two restrooms, storage cabinets and a sink.
+It comes equipped with 20 portable tables and 100 chairs

 The room has a maximum capacity of 116 people and may be used during the park’s hours of operation.
 The room is not available for use when the park is closed and when four or more fields are scheduled for organized use.